Meet the Staff

 - Countries Kimber has traveled to ---Canada, Ecuador, Ireland, England, Scotland, Wales, Northern Ireland, Norway, Sweden, Greece, Italy, The Vatican, Hungary, Poland, Germany, France, Spain, Switzerland, Portugal, New Zealand, Fiji, Iceland, Costa Rica, Colombia, The Netherlands, Romania, Moldova, Israel, Jordan, Belgium, Lithuania, Cyprus, Denmark, Czech Republic, Turkey, Austria, Bulgaria

 - One country Kimber wants to visit --- Thailand

-- How do you prepare for international travel? --- So.
-Much.
-Research.
-I make a dedicated Pinterest board to save clothing ideas based on weather and what locals wear.
-Then, I combine all my research into an offline accessible Google Document to include my: flight itinerary, lodging, in-country transportation options, list of attractions I want to see detailing their cost (if any), opening times, address, and other relevant information.
+- How do you prepare for international travel? --- Make a packing / outfit chart based on expected weather.
+Combine all research into an offline accessible Google Document to include my: flight itinerary, lodging, in-country transportation options, list of attractions I want to see detailing their cost (if any), opening times, address, and other relevant information.

-What do you enjoy doing when you aren't working? --- I often play fetch with myself because my 12 year old Golden Retriever is lazy.
-I love to cook (send me any good recipes!), read, and mindlessly scroll through IG.
+What do you enjoy doing when you aren't working? --- I often play fetch with myself because my 13 year old Golden Retriever is lazy.
+I love to garden, read, and sew.